Matzo Ball Soup: The Ultimate Comfort Food

-This is the recipe that used to be printed on the matzo meal box.
+This is the recipe that used to be printed on the matzo meal box back in the 1980s.
 I recently noticed that they have changed the recipe—but this one is tried and true, and I don’t trust the new one.

 My first experience with matzo ball soup was at a restaurant in New York City, and it became my favorite light lunch after a long morning of shopping along West 57th Street.
 The way matzo ball soup was served at the little restaurant I frequented was like this: A very large (softball-size) matzo ball was set before you in a pool of clear golden chicken broth.

 Because of this experience, I have always believed that matzo balls should be large.
 Not everyone makes them that way.
-Some people make the gefilte-fish size.
+Some people make them gefilte-fish size.
 Some people throw in some noodles.
-Some people even throw in some of the chicken meat.
+Some people even throw in some of the chicken meat or some carrots (which could make for a nice golden color).
 Well, all I can say is, “Oy!”
 Just do it my way, okay?

 Put a large whole chicken in a large pot or crock pot with water to cover.
-If on the stovetop, bring to a boil, reduce heat and simmer at low or medium low heat for a couple of hours.
-If in the crock pot, it can cook until you get around to taking it out.
+If on the stove top, bring to a boil, reduce heat and simmer at low or medium low heat for a couple of hours.
+If in the crock pot, it can cook all day or overnight.

 Remove the chicken from the pot and reserve for other uses.
 Strain the chicken broth into a clean pot that can go on the stove top.